Lombiq/Utility-Scripts/Readme.md

 ## Installing the PowerShell modules

+1. Open a PowerShell (or Windows PowerShell) console.
+Under Windows, open it with "Run as Administrator".
-1. Set the PowerShell script execution policy to Unrestricted in order to use any of the scripts.
-To achieve this run the `Set-ExecutionPolicy Unrestricted` command.
+2. Run the `Set-ExecutionPolicy Unrestricted` command to set the PowerShell script execution policy to Unrestricted in order to use any of the scripts
-2. Run the `AddPathToPSModulePath.ps1` script (you need admin privileges) to add the root of the repository to the `PSModulePath` environment variable.
+3. Run the `AddPathToPSModulePath.ps1` script to add the root of the repository to the `PSModulePath` environment variable.
 This will make PowerShell recognize this folder as one of the folders that contain PS modules.
 You only need to run this once - after that any changes made to these modules will be picked up automatically when a new PS console is opened. **NOTE**: It may be required to restart the PowerShell console, so do that as well.
-3. Enjoy!
+4. Enjoy!

 ## Overview of all the included scripts